 The Road & Bridge Department, as well as other agencies/organizations in Summit County, are working on a number of road and recpath projects.
 Some projects are in the construction phase; others are in planning or design phases.

 The Town of Blue River, Town of Breckenridge, Summit County and the Colorado Department of Transportation (CDOT) have identified a need to develop an Access Control Plan for Colorado State Highway 9 in Summit County between MP 77.5 (Carroll Lane) and MP 86.26 (Broken Lance Drive), a total distance of approximately 8.76 miles.
 The access control plan will give CDOT and local agencies a long-range planning document to identify access points along the state highway.
 In addition to the Access Control Plan, the project team is developing a conceptual (15%) trail design within the study limits to expand on the Hoosier Pass Recreational Pathway Feasibility Study that was completed in 2013.
 The conceptual trail design will give local agencies a starting point to obtain future funding opportunities.

-In summer and fall of 2019, extensive construction is taking place on Peak One Drive between the Summit County Commons and St. Anthony Summit Medical Center.
-A new road alignment will make room for a new sand storage building and transit operations center.
-The sand storage building is scheduled for construction this summer and will be shared by CDOT and Summit County Road & Bridge snow removal operations.
-The realignment of Peak One Drive will remove one of the tighter curves in the road, improving drivability for buses and emergency vehicles, which use the road frequently.
+In summer and fall of 2019, extensive construction took place on Peak One Drive between the Summit County Commons and St. Anthony Summit Medical Center.
+A new road alignment made room for a new sand storage building and transit operations center.
+The sand storage building will be shared by CDOT and Summit County Road & Bridge snow removal operations.
+The realignment of Peak One Drive removed one of the tighter curves in the road, improving drivability for buses and emergency vehicles, which use the road frequently.